Adreian Payne: College career

 As a junior, Payne led the Big Ten in free-throw percentage (.848) and blocked a total of 46 shots, good for sixth all-time for a Michigan State player.
 In 36 games (24 starts), he averaged 10.5 points and 7.6 rebounds in 25.6 minutes per game.
 Payne was named to the Second Team All Big Ten, along with Michigan State teammates Keith Appling and Gary Harris.

 Coming into his senior year, Payne was on the preseason Naismith and Wooden Award watchlists.
 CBS Sports selected him to the preseason Third Team All-America.
 He was named to the Midseason Wooden Award Top 25 watchlist.
 Payne was twice named Big Ten Player of the Week.
 He missed seven games due to an ankle injury.
 At the conclusion of the regular season Payne was named Second Team All-Big Ten.

+NCAA Tournament

+The Michigan State big man scored 41 points in a 93–78 win over Delaware, setting the pace for the 2014 NCAA Tournament.
+Moreover, Payne shot 17 of 17 from the free-throw line, which set an NCAA Tournament record for most free throws made in a game without a miss.

 Friendship with Lacey Holsworth

 During the 2013–14 college basketball season, Payne's friendship with Lacey Holsworth, an 8-year-old cancer patient, gained national media attention.
 Their friendship started when Payne met Holsworth during a team-sponsored hospital visit in 2011 and the two began to text and talk frequently afterward.
 Holsworth, who had neuroblastoma, accompanied Payne at center court on Senior Night and helped him cut down the nets after 2013–14 Michigan State Spartans men's basketball team won the Big Ten men's basketball tournament.
 Holsworth, also known as "Princess Lacey", died from her cancer on April 8, 2014.